Nextjet: History

 On 16 May 2018, the airline filed for bankruptcy.
 It subsequently shut down operations and cancelled all flights that departed after 1pm that day.
 However on 1 June 2018, the airline was purchased by Olsen Group to resume operations on 11 June 2018, rebranding the airline as Air Scandic.
+However, the airline never resumed operations since.

 Destinations

 NextJet served the following destinations (as of May 2017):

 Fleet

 At the time of bankruptcy in May 2018, the NextJet fleet included the following aircraft: